lijozech-12/SvgAnimation1/README.md

 # SvgAnimation1
-Text how to animate a webpage
+Texting how to animate a webpage

+Just Copy this files in a folder and open it using visual studio code.
+Then open the html file using live server.